-"Come on" Charlie said firmly, and took his arm.
+"Come on," Charlie said firmly, taking his arm.
 "Come on, we have to get out of here.
 I don't know how long he'll stay out."
 You're awfully calm for just having knocked a guy out cold, she thought wryly.

-They crept out into the hallway, empty and lit by the dim glow of light from other rooms, and Charlie hustled them through the swinging doors to the kitchen, where the dark was total.
-The air was thick with it, a blackness that was almost tangible; it was as if they had been swallowed.
+They crept out into the empty hallway, lit only by the dim glow of light from the other rooms.
+Charlie hustled them through the swinging doors to the kitchen, where the dark was total.
+The air was thick with a blackness that was almost tangible; it was as if they had been swallowed.
 She turned to look at Carlton, but only the faint sound of his breathing told her that he was still beside her.
-Something touched her arm and she stifled a scream.
+Something touched her arm, and she stifled a scream.